HYF-Class20/agile-development-group5-loruki/planning/retrospective.md

 ## Lessons Learned

-- learng from each other is a useful and effective way to learn
+- learning from each other is a useful and effective way to learn

 ---